La dame blanche: Synopsis

 The Count and Countess Avenel have both died in exile, leaving the fate of their castle and estate to their wicked and dishonest steward, Gaveston.
-The property is supposed to go to the Avenel's son, Julien, but he is missing.
+The property is supposed to go to the Avenels' son, Julien, but he is missing.
 Dickson, a tenant farmer on the land of the late Count, and his spouse Jenny are about to celebrate the baptism of their infant son when they realize that they do not have a godfather.
 A youthful officer in the English army, Georges Brown, offers to assume this role.
 Dickson informs Brown that the castle is going to be auctioned by Gaveston, who hopes to buy it and the title for himself.
 Jenny sings the Ballad of The White Lady ("D’ici voyez ce beau domaine"), the "White Lady" being the guardian spirit of the Avenels.
 Dickson receives correspondence from the White Lady, beckoning him to the castle.
 As he is too frightened to obey, Brown goes in his place.

 Meanwhile, Anna, an orphan raised by the Avenels, tells the elderly housekeeper Marguerite how she cared for an injured soldier who reminded her of Julien, who was her childhood sweetheart.
 Gaveston proclaims his plans for the auction the next morning.
 Brown appears, seeking shelter for the night.
 Left alone, he sings the cavatina, "Viens, gentille dame".
 Anna enters, disguised as The White Lady, in a white veil.
 She recognizes Brown as the soldier she took care of in Hanover.
 Tomorrow he must obey her implicitly.
 Brown agrees to do so.

 The following morning the auction takes place.
 On behalf of the Avenel tenants, Dickson bets in opposition to Gaveston but quickly reaches his limit.
-Encouraged by Anna to help Dickson out, Brown places a bid in the auction and soon outbids the steward, buying the castle for 500,000 francs.
+Encouraged by Anna to help Dickson, Brown places a bid in the auction and soon outbids the steward, buying the castle for 500,000 francs.
 However, Dickson does not have the money and if he does not pay before midday he will be thrown into prison.

 Anna and Marguerite look for the statue of the White Lady, in which is stashed the wealth of the Avenels.
 Brown has a curious feeling that he somehow remembers the castle.
-Meanwhile, Gaveston receives the news that George Brown is in fact the missing Julien Avenel, although Brown himself does not know it.
+Meanwhile, Gaveston receives the news that Georges Brown is in fact the missing Julien Avenel, although Brown himself does not know it.
 Anna overhears the news and sets a plan in motion.
 At the strike of 12 noon, the White Lady appears with a treasure chest.
-Thwarted, Gaveston tears off her veil in rage to expose Anna, who then reveals Brown's true identity as Julien.
+Thwarted, Gaveston tears off her veil in a rage to expose Anna, who then reveals Brown's true identity as Julien.
 Julien and Anna are happily reunited.